 We’d say this mattress sleeps more temperature neutral.
 How hot or cold you sleep on this bed will probably have more to do with external factors, like what you keep your AC set to, what type of sheets you’re sleeping with, and your body weight.

-Much like the name states, this is a hybrid mattress made with coils and foam.
-Let’s break down its construction, though, layer by layer.
+Like the name states, Sealy Posturepedic Hybrid Kelburn is a hybrid mattress made with coils and foam.
+These layers stack up to make a durable 12” mattress accommodating for all body types.
+Let’s break down its construction, though, layer by layer: